-You can read more about your child’s rights to be included at their local school here.
+The Australian Human Rights Commission has also provided helpful information about your child’s rights to be included at their local school here.

 One of the most important things you can do to steer the course for a successful inclusive school experience and ensure you stay on it, is to make sure you are very clear about what you want for your own child and articulate your vision in writing.

 You can then share it with your child’s teachers, email it to relevant school staff at the start of each year and bring it along to every IEP meeting.
 This is a positive way to start important dialogue with your child’s school – on a note of hope and aspirations.

 Your vision should set out your dreams for your child’s future beyond the school years, as well as your aspirations for their schooling experience.